Assisted Living

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-The median monthly cost of a memory care facility is $6,200, according to A Place for Mom’s proprietary data.
-While communities vary, memory care often includes on-site assistance with ADLs, incontinence care, meals, transportation, activities, and other services.
-Facilities are often designed with unique features that promote comfort, safety, and independence, for residents with cognitive impairment.
+While communities differ, residential memory care often includes on-site assistance with ADLs, incontinence care, meals, transportation, activities, and other services.
+Facilities are often designed with unique features that promote comfort, safety, and independence for residents with cognitive impairment.

 SHARE THE ARTICLE